SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a file server offering a virtual file system (vfs).
+You can easily share a single file instead of the whole folder, or you can rename it, but without touching the real file, just virtually.
+- [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
+- [ruilisi/fortune-sheet](https://github.com/ruilisi/fortune-sheet) - A drop-in javascript spreadsheet library that provides rich features like Excel and Google Sheets
+- [jsonhero-io/jsonhero-web](https://github.com/jsonhero-io/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
 - [lunatic-solutions/as-lunatic](https://github.com/lunatic-solutions/as-lunatic) - This library contains higher level AssemblyScript wrappers for low level Lunatic syscalls.
 - [zmtlwzy/zmtlwzy-admin](https://github.com/zmtlwzy/zmtlwzy-admin) - A  original style admin template, based on Vue3、Vite、Naive UI、TypeScript、Unocss.
 - [lingo3d/lingo3d](https://github.com/lingo3d/lingo3d) - Lingo3D is a web-first 3d game development library with React integration.